nikbearbrown/physics-plus-one-thermodynamics/chapters/05-temperature-kinetic-theory-and-the-gas-laws.md

 ---

-## Chapter summary

-Three pillars. **Temperature**: what thermometers measure, with three scales (Celsius, Fahrenheit, Kelvin); kelvin is the absolute scale tied to molecular kinetic energy via $k_B$.
-Solids expand thermally with coefficient $\alpha$. **Ideal gas law** $PV = nRT$ (or $N k_B T$): empirical relation among pressure, volume, temperature, and amount. **Kinetic theory**: $\bar{KE} = \tfrac{3}{2} k_B T$.
-Pressure derives from molecular collisions with walls; temperature is just the average KE.

-The one idea that matters most: **temperature is microscopic kinetic energy.** "Hot" means the molecules are moving fast on average.
-This unification — macroscopic temperature ↔ microscopic motion — is one of the deepest in physics, and it's the entry to all of thermodynamics and statistical mechanics.

-The common mistake to watch for: **using Celsius (or Fahrenheit) where the gas law or kinetic theory requires kelvin.** The formulas $PV = nRT$ and $\bar{KE} = \tfrac{3}{2}k_B T$ require absolute temperature.
-Forgetting to convert produces wildly wrong answers.

-What you should now be able to teach someone else: how to convert temperatures between scales, how to compute thermal expansion, how to apply the ideal gas law to predict pressure/volume/temperature changes, how to compute molecular speeds from temperature, and why temperature is fundamentally just a measure of average molecular kinetic energy.
-Five skills, three organizing principles.

----

-## What would change my mind

-The chapter argues that the ideal gas law and kinetic theory are sufficient for most introductory and engineering applications, with corrections (Van der Waals, quantum statistics) handling extremes.
-The argument would need revision if a class of common gas behaviors required more than mild corrections — they generally don't, until you reach the very low-temperature regime where quantum statistics dominate (Bose-Einstein and Fermi-Dirac, beyond the chapter scope).

-## Still puzzling

-The deepest puzzle this chapter raises and does not resolve: **why is there an absolute zero?** Classical kinetic theory says all motion ceases at $T = 0$ — but quantum mechanics says zero-point motion remains even there.
-The third law of thermodynamics (Nernst's theorem) says you can approach absolute zero arbitrarily closely but never actually reach it.
-The deeper reason — whether it has to do with information, entropy, or the structure of quantum states — is still being explored.

----

-## Connections forward

-Chapter 14 introduces heat — energy transfer driven by temperature difference.
-Heat capacity, specific heat, latent heat for phase changes.
-Modes of transfer: conduction, convection, radiation.
-Chapter 15 introduces the laws of thermodynamics — energy conservation including heat (first law), entropy and irreversibility (second law), absolute zero (third law).
-Chapter 14–15 together build the framework that explains why heat engines have maximum efficiencies, why some processes are irreversible, and why the universe heads toward thermal equilibrium.
-Statistical mechanics (beyond intro) extends kinetic theory to all states of matter and provides the deeper foundation.
-The kelvin you defined in this chapter and the average KE per molecule remain the key quantities throughout.

----

-**Tags:** temperature, ideal-gas-law, kinetic-theory, thermal-expansion, kelvin

----

 ## AI Wayback Machine

 **Ludwig Boltzmann** founded statistical mechanics in the 1870s — showing that thermodynamic quantities like temperature emerge from the statistical behavior of molecules.
 He carved his entropy formula onto his own tombstone: S = k log W.